Pyligent/algotrading-live/README.md

-# IB SPY/QQQ Ensemble Algo (Phase 1)
+# IB SPY/QQQ/IWM Ensemble Algo (Phase 1)

 This is a minimal local algorithmic trading project for Interactive Brokers paper trading using TWS/IB Gateway.
-It trades SPY and QQQ intraday using an ensemble of three long-only strategies:
+It trades SPY, QQQ, and IWM intraday using an ensemble of three long-only strategies:

 1. Trend / Breakout filter
 2. Pullback-in-trend timing